spockbots/city/docs-source/source/edu/python.rst

 Loops
 -----

-We used while and for loops the repeat an indented block of code.
-While loops can also loop over elements in a list easily.
+We used while and for loops to repeat an indented block of code.
+While loops can also easily loop over elements in a list.

 Loop forever
 ~~~~~~~~~~~~